Vince Evans: Chicago Bears

 In 1977, the Bears selected Evans in the sixth round of the draft with the 140th overall pick.
 He was the fourth player drafted by the Bears, behind tackle Ted Albrecht, defensive back Mike Spivey, and tight end Robin Earl.
 Evans made the team as a back-up behind Bob Avellini.
 Evans did not attempt a pass his rookie season.
 Instead, he was initially used as a kick returner, returning 13 kicks for 253 yards.
 The Bears, under head coach Jack Pardee went 9–5 and made the playoffs.
 However, they were crushed by the Dallas Cowboys 37–7.

 Evans finally attempted his first NFL pass in 1978, coming off the bench late in a 40–7 blowout loss to the San Diego Chargers.
 Both Avellini and Mike Phipps were ineffective against the Chargers.
 Evans did not see much action in 1978 either, but he did throw passes that season (three, with one being an interception).
 In 1979 under new head coach Neill Armstrong, the Bears went 10–6.
 Avellini lost his starting job to Phipps and Evans was soon promoted ahead of Avellini.
-In week two against the Vikings, Evans came into the game in a game where both Phipps and Avelini were used.
+In week two against the Vikings, Evans came into the game in a game where both Phipps and Avellini were used.
 Evans went 4-of-7 for 88 yards and threw his first ever touchdown pass to James Scott.
 Evans was tapped to start the next three games of the season, making him the first African American to start a game for the Bears at quarterback.
 The Bears lost all three of his starts and Evans didn't play the rest of the year.
 In total, he went 32-of-63 with 508 yards for four touchdowns and five interceptions.